huaweicloud/terraform-provider-huaweicloud/docs/data-sources/csms_secret_version.md

 * `secret_name` - (Required, String) The name of the CSMS secret to query.

 * `version` - (Optional, String) The version ID of the CSMS secret version to query.
-  If omitted, the last version will be used.
+  If omitted, the latest version will be used.

 ## Attributes Reference